localstack/docs/content/en/user-guide/tools/lambda-tools/hot-reloading/index.md

 ## Application Configuration Examples

-### Code hot-swapping for JVM Lambdas
+### Hot code reloading for JVM Lambdas

-Since lambda containers lifetime is usually limited, regular hot code swapping techniques are not applicable here.
+Since lambda containers lifetime is usually limited, regular hot code reloading techniques are not applicable here.

 In our implementation, we will be watching for fs changes under the project folder,